 Common Home Safety Hazards and How to Stay Safe

 Falls account for forty percent of injuries in the home.
-While anyone can be harmed by a tumble, children and older adults face the greatest risk of physical injury from a fall.
+While a tumble can harm anyone, children and older adults face the greatest risk of physical injury from a fall.
 Pets cause many falls by getting underfoot.
 Consider placing a small bell on your pet's collar so you'll know if they are behind you.
-Keep stairways safe by ensuring the handrail is securely attached, removing toys or other items from the stairs, lighting the stairwell, and fixing any loose carpeting or stair boards.
-If there are children in the home, use secure baby gates at the top and bottom of all stairs.
+Keep stairways safe by securely attaching the handrail, removing toys or other items from the stairs, lighting the stairwell, and fixing any loose carpeting or stair boards.
+If children are in the home, use secure baby gates at the top and bottom of all stairs.
 Use window guards or child locks for windows, so any children cannot open windows and cause accidents in a Fort Hunt home.

-Here again, children and elderly are at the greatest risk of dying or becoming injured in a fire.
-The biggest way to curb your risk is by installing smoke detectors, then replacing the battery twice a year.
-Just five percent of U.S. homes lack fire alarms, yet account for 50 percent of all fire-rated fatalities.
+Here again, children and the elderly are at the greatest risk of dying or becoming injured in a fire.
+The most significant way to curb your risk is by installing smoke detectors, then replacing the battery twice a year.
+Five percent of U.S. homes lack fire alarms, yet account for 50 percent of all fire-rated fatalities.

 Cooking accidents contribute to many home fires.
 Avoid distractions in the kitchen, and never leave the stove unattended.
 If you use space heaters, keep them at least three feet from draperies, bedding, and other flammables.
 If you have children, educate them early about irons, stoves, candles, and other causes of fire.

 Your home's heating system creates carbon monoxide or CO if the heating fuel—e.g. natural gas or oil—is not fully burned.
 If this gas isn't vented outside, it can build up in your home.
 Since carbon monoxide is colorless and odorless, there is no way to tell whether your home has a carbon monoxide problem.